-Mingus Mountain Campground Professional Review and Guide
+Mingus Mountain Campground Professional Guide

 "The Mingus Mountain Scenic Road, snakes its way from Jerome across the Black Hills toward Prescott.
 These hills have been mined since prehistoric times, and if you look closely, piles of telltale tailings will reveal where fortunes were made and (far more often) lost.
 Where the road passes over the hills’ summit, turn in to the picnic parking at Forest Road 104 for some interpretive tidbits.